dubzzz/fast-check/website/docs/core-blocks/arbitraries/composites/object.md

 - `minKeys?` — default: `0` — _minimal number of keys in the generated instances (included)_
 - `maxKeys?` — default: `0x7fffffff` [more](/docs/configuration/larger-entries-by-default/#size-explained) — _maximal number of keys in the generated instances (included)_
 - `size?` — default: `undefined` [more](/docs/configuration/larger-entries-by-default/#size-explained) — _how large should the generated values be?_
+- `noNullPrototype?` — default: `true` — _only generate objects based on the Object-prototype, do not generate any object with null-prototype_

 **Usages:**